-Skincancer909 would not have been possible without the Dermofit project run between myself and Bob Fisher in Edinburgh Informatics, funded by the Wellcome Trust.
+Skincancer909 would not have been possible without the Dermofit project run between myself and Bob Fisher in Edinburgh Informatics, and funded by the Wellcome Trust.
 A list of some of our publications is here.
 Yvonne (“I’ve worked with two Nobel prize winners”) Bisset and Ben Aldridge, my longest suffering PhD student and plastic surgeon, ran the clinical side involving collecting and collating all the clinical information; and Lucia Ballerini did the computer vision stuff.

 Big thanks to Lisa Naysmith for allowing me to use her videos, and for so much more.
-Brian Diffey, a Professor of Medical Physics and former colleague in Newcastle, has tried to educate me over many decades on the physics of UVR and the skin.
+Brian Diffey, a Professor of Medical Physics and former colleague of mine in Newcastle, has tried to educate me over many decades on the physics of UVR and the skin.
 The errors that remain are mine.

 We all need bicycles for the mind.
 I wrote most of Skincancer909 in Ulysses on a MacBook Pro or an iPad.
 Image databases were kept in Bento (until it was killed off) or FileMaker, and Adobe Photoshop Lightroom.
 I used Affinity Designer for some of the art work — inadequacies reflect my lack of skill, not that of the amazing software; and Affinity Photo for image manipulation (on laptop and iPad).
 Some of the figures were originally done in OmniGraphSketcher and redrawn using Affinity Designer.
 Some of the graphs and figures were drawn using Hadley Wickham’s ggplot2 and R.